acoustic-content-samples/sample-wch-node-wrapper/README.md

 - `queryParams` - [Required] The search query object passed into the method.
 - `queryParams.query` - [Optional] The main query.
 Must be a valid Solr query.
 Defaults to query for all content.
 - `queryParams.fields` - [Optional] Comma separated list of fiels to get returned in the search result.
 Default is set to all available fields.
-- `queryParams.amount` - [Optional] The amount of documents that will be returned in the search result.
+- `queryParams.rows` - [Optional] The amount of documents that will be returned in the search result.
 Defaults to 10 documents matching the query.
 - `queryParams.sort` - [Optional] Define a valid Solr sort criteria based on a valid index.
 Can also contain multiple indexes.
 Sortable either asc (ascending) or desc (descending)
-- `queryParams.start` - [Optional] The starting point after sorting from where to return the number of elements defined in `amount`.
+- `queryParams.start` - [Optional] The starting point after sorting from where to return the number of elements defined in `rows`.
 Default starting point is index 0.
 - `queryParams.facetquery` - [Optional] Subquery performed on the results of the main query.
 The input can also be an array containing multiple facet queries.
 - `queryParams.isManaged` - [Optional] If true the result set only contains on managed elements.
 If set to false on unmanaged elements are returned.
 (Only Managed elements are visible in the authoring UI) Default are all elements.
 No difference between managed an unmanaged.